nwon24/nlp/nlp.md

 models.
 The baseline models were around 85% accurate on validation test data, with initial feed-forward networks and CNNs underperforming in comparison.
-This was likely due to not enough training samples (limited by the computing environment), the requirement for simple networks (again limietd by computing environment), and unoptimised hyperparameters.
+This was likely due to not enough training samples (limited by the computing environment), the requirement for simple networks (again limited by computing environment), and unoptimised hyperparameters.
 Additionally, it was found that traditional neural networks are unable to take into account the text as a sequence of tokens, and as context plays a heavy role in the meaning of language